-Agreement between the Post Office of Greece and the Post Office of Palestine for the Exchange of Parcels by Parcel Post, and Detailed Regulations annexed thereto.
-Signed at Jerusalem, March 13th, 1936, and at Athens, March 28th, 1936.
+Agreement for the Exchange of Parcels by Parcel Post, and Detailed Regulations annexed thereto.
+Signed at Cairo, May 5th, 1938, and at Nairobi, June 2nd, 1938.

-No. 3932. - AGREEMENT 1 BETWEEN THE POST OFFICE OF GREECE AND THE POST OFFICE OF PALESTINE FOR THE EXCHANGE OF PARCELS BY PARCEL POST.
-SIGNED AT JERUSALEM, MARCH 13TH, 1936, AND AT ATHENS, MARCH 28TH, 1936.
+No. 4470. - AGREEMENT I BETWEEN THE POST OFFICE OF EGYPT AND THE POST OFFICE OF KENYA COLONY AND PROTECTORATE, THE UGANDA PROTECTORATE AND THE MANDATED TERRITORY OF TANGANYIKA FOR THE EXCHANGE OF PARCELS BY PARCEL POST.
+SIGNED AT CAIRO, MAY 5TH, 1938, AND AT NAIROBI, JUNE 2ND, 1938.

-English and French official texts communicated by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
-The registration of this Agreement took place July 10th, 1936.
+English official text communicated by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
+The registration of this Agreement took place November 9th, 1938.